-Learn how to write creatures, monsters, and aliens with this two-week, four-lesson boot camp.
+Learn how to write creatures, monsters, and aliens with this four-lesson course.
 You’ll come away with a new knowledge of storytelling, the elements of fiction, how to increase your creativity, and great writing skills—and it’s a lot of fun!

 Join this four-session course and learn the craft of story writing with creatures, monsters, and aliens!
 Using the elements of great storytelling, we’ll craft unique characters and learn how to create a world and setting for your story, build a compelling character arc with conflict and reader engagement, and understand the rich history of creatures and more in current fiction.
 We’ll also dive into the elements of society, economics, biology, environmental factors, and genre that all great fiction writers use to create believable and story-worthy creatures, monsters, and aliens.
 With this boot camp, you’ll hone your creativity and improve your writing.
 This is a fun course that you’ll definitely enjoy!